terri-yaki/DocGPT/README.md

 # DocGPT

-DocGPT is a codebase designed to use the capabilities of GPT models for generating documentation.
+DocGPT is a script designed to use the use GPT models for generating read me documentation.
 This repository allows users to create comprehensive documentation by leveraging the power of generative pre-trained transformers (GPT).
-Whether you're looking to autogenerate docstrings for your code, create API documentation, or write up technical explanations, DocGPT aims to facilitate these tasks with the help of advanced language models.
+Whether you're looking to autogenerate for your repo or write up technical explanations, DocGPT aims to facilitate these tasks with the help of OpenAI's language models.

 ## Getting Started